MooersLab/pymolsnips/README.md

 Other editors require that each snippet resides in a separate file.
 Most editors have their own format.
 The user downloads the file or folder of files for their text editor and installs the snippets.
-If needed, protocols for snippet installation for each text editor are founded <a href="#install">below</a>.
+If needed, protocols for snippet installation for each text editor are found <a href="#install">below</a>.

 <h2> <A name="FASTLINKS">Quick links</A></h2>